What to See & Do in Budapest – 2024 Hungarian Grand Prix

 • The last tickets are now on sale.
 We also recommend F1 Experiences Ticket Packages

-• Images © F1Destinations.com.
-The Editor has attended the 2022 Hungarian Grand Prix five times
+• The Editor has attended the 2022 Hungarian Grand Prix five times

 • This post contains affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links

 Several companies run hop on hop off bus tours around the city.
 If you only have a day or two to explore Budapest, this is a great way to take in the best sights.
 The buses stop at Deak Ferenc Ter (the main Metro interchange station, a good starting point), Heroes’ Square, the Chain Bridge, Gellert Hill and Spa, Funicular, Castle District, Parliament and the Opera house.
-Expect to pay around 20 EUR per day with either Big Bus Budapest or Hop on Hop off Budapest City Tour.
-It’s cheaper to buy in advance and some tickets include extras such as a free river cruise.
+Big Bus Budapest is the highest rated one, but there’s also Hop On Hop Off Budapest.
+Both tours include a free river cruise/boat ride and walking tour.
+Expect to pay around 35 EUR per day, and keep in mind that it’s cheaper to buy in advance.

 Thermal Baths in Budapest